Doctoral research in Innovation, Operations Management and Supply (IOMS) research group

-Short bios for the doctoral researchers and students in the IOMS research group
+Short bios for the doctoral researchers IOMS

 Christopher is a doctoral researcher in the IOMS Research Group at UWE Bristol under the supervision of Professor Glenn Parry.
 His proposed research is focused on the role of business and innovation centres in the development of young, innovative firms.
 His background is in international management, innovation management and entrepreneurship.
 He completed his MSc at the University of South Wales and the IPAG Business School, Nice.

 Ellen is a doctoral researcher in the IOMS Research Group at UWE Bristol under the supervision of Professor Glenn Parry.
 Her proposed research: What attracts designers to Bristol and why do they stay?
 Designers’ experiences of migration to the city, 1974 – 2015.